Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: Introduction

-In order to achieve such integration in AI, one has to consider the challenges and questions still open in machine learning and computational learning theory, such as effective algorithms for reasoning and learning over classes of boolean formulas, learnable in polynomial time.
-Yet there remains outstanding questions to be addressed, particularly referring to effective experimentation on classes of boolean functions \cite{Kearns94}.
-Further, the development of efficient learning algorithms for learning boolean formulas remains a challenge in AI \cite{Valiant2013}.
-Learning unrestricted Disjunctive Normal Formulas (DNFs) still remains a difficult problem as proven by \cite{KlivansS04}.
+To achieve such integration, one has to consider questions still open in deep learning, such as effective algorithms for reasoning and learning over classes of boolean formulas, learnable in polynomial time according to computational learning theory \citep{Valiant_1984}.
+These outstanding questions to be addressed particularly refer to effective experimentation on classes of boolean functions \citep{Kearns94}.
+Further, developing efficient learning algorithms for boolean formulas remains challenging in AI \citep{Valiant2013}.

-Aiming at responding to the above challenges, this paper offers three key contributions: (i) it contributes to the integration of learning and reasoning, since we show that deep learning can learn several families of boolean functions that encode combinatorial optimisation problems.
-Regardless of the combinatorial optimisation problem, relatively small and shallow neural networks are very good approximators of the associated formulas; (ii) we analyse the difficulty of learning boolean formulas of varying sizes and contrainedness over the clauses in CNF formulations.
-Our extensive experiments show that smaller formulas can be harder to learn, possibly due to the fewer positive (satisfying) examples available; and (iii) interestingly, underconstrained 3-CNF formulas are more challenging to learn than overconstrained ones.
+Seeking to respond to the above challenges, this paper offers key contributions: (i) our experiments on model sampling benchmarks show that neural learning generalizes better than pure rule-based systems and pure symbolic approach; (ii) experiments on combinatorial optimization problems contribute to the integration of learning and reasoning since we show that relatively small and shallow neural networks can learn several families of boolean functions that encode such problems; (iii) smaller formulas seem harder to learn, possibly due to the fewer positive (satisfying) examples available; and (iv) interestingly, underconstrained 3-CNF (formulas in conjunctive normal form with 3 literals per clause) are more challenging to learn than overconstrained ones.
+We also show that simple neural network models can reproduce encodings of combinatorial optimization problems.
+Source code and relevant datasets are publicly available\footnote{\url{https://github.com/machine-reasoning-ufrgs/mlbf} and \url{https://github.com/zzwonder/Valiants-Algorithm-for-Learning-CNF-formulas}.}.

-The remainder of this paper is organised as follows.
-Section \ref{sec:background} presents the fundamental concepts and definitions about boolean learnability and related work in the field.
-Section \ref{sec:methodology} presents our methodology to assess the learning capabilities of deep neural networks on boolean functions.
-Section \ref{sec:exp-cop} presents our learnability experiments on boolean formulas encoding combinatorial optimisation formulas, whereas Section \ref{sec:exp-satvslearn} investigates random 3-CNFs with various number of variables and clause-to-variable ratios (constrainedness).
-Section \ref{sec:conclusion} presents concluding remarks and directions for future work.